Kim Jong Un’s Health Is In ‘Grave Danger’ Following Cardiovascular Surgery, Report Claims

 — Jim Sciutto (@jimsciutto) April 21, 2020

-The North Korean leader had been receiving treatment for a cardiovascular procedure earlier this month, South Korean media reported this week.
-As Reuters noted, there had been speculation that Kim may be in poor health after he missed an event marking the anniversary of the birthday of his grandfather and the country’s founding father, Kim Il Sung.
+Kim had been receiving treatment for a cardiovascular procedure earlier this month, South Korean media reported this week.
+As Reuters noted, there had been speculation that he may be in poor health after he missed an event marking the anniversary of the birthday of his grandfather and the country’s founding father, Kim Il Sung.
 Kim was not seen at the national event held last week.

-Kim was also absent last week when North Korea fired a number of short-range missiles, which was reported to be part of Kim Il Song’s birthday celebrations.
+Kim was also absent last week when North Korea fired a number of short-range missiles, which was reported to be part of Kim Il Sung’s birthday celebrations.
 Kim Jong Un has normally been known to observe these military operations.

-The Reuters report noted that it is difficult to get accurate reporting from events within North Korea, which is tight-lipped on events concerning national leadership and rigid in control over state media, but said that some insiders claimed that Kim was still recovering following a procedure earlier last week.
+The Reuters report explained that it is difficult to get accurate reporting from events within North Korea, which is tight-lipped on events concerning national leadership and rigid in control over state media.
+The outlet added, however, that some insiders claimed that Kim was still recovering following a procedure earlier last week.

-“Daily NK, a speciality website run mostly by North Korean defectors, cited unidentified sources inside the isolated state saying Kim is recovering at a villa in the Mount Kumgang resort county of Hyangsan on the east coast after getting the procedure on April 12 at a hospital there,” the report claimed.
+“Daily NK, a specialty website run mostly by North Korean defectors, cited unidentified sources inside the isolated state saying Kim is recovering at a villa in the Mount Kumgang resort county of Hyangsan on the east coast after getting the procedure on April 12 at a hospital there,” the report claimed.

-A source told the newspaper that Kim had been struggling with cardiovascular issues for months and that it had worsened after his visits to the country’s sacred mountains.
+A source told the newspaper that Kim had been struggling with cardiovascular issues for months and that it had worsened after his visits to North Korea’s sacred mountains.
 He was taken to the hospital after attending a political event on April 11, and has not been seen in public since then.

 As Bloomberg reported, there had long been speculation on the health of Kim, who is a heavy smoker.
 The country has also been taking measures to prevent an outbreak of coronavirus, which led to cutting back on public celebrations and for the government to require those in close proximity to Kim to wear protective masks.
 Due to the country’s secretive nature, the extent of the potential coronavirus outbreak there has not been entirely clear.
 The nation had claimed to have zero infections, but medical experts and defectors said it was likely taking steps to conceal any evidence of the spread of the virus.